- ALARA Policy

 - Radiation Worker Registration Form

 Must be completed before the badge can be assigned.
 See also Radiation Badge Responsibilities.

 One letter must be completed for each institution at which you received occupational exposure to radiation.

-- Declaration of Pregnancy
+- Declaration of Pregnancy Form & Information

-This must be completed to be eligible for the lower occupational radiation exposure limits for the fetus/embryo of a Declared Pregnant Worker (DPW).
+This form must be completed to be eligible for the lower occupational radiation exposure limits for the fetus/embryo of a Declared Pregnant Worker (DPW).